robsontenorio/lighthouse-dashboard/README.md

-# Analytics dashboard for Laravel Lighthouse GraphQL Server
+# Analytics dashboard for Laravel Lighthouse GraphQL

 **WARNING: WORK IN PROGRESS!**